pymupdf/PyMuPDF/docs/page.rst

    .. method:: deleteAnnot(annot)

-      PDF only: Delete the specified annotation from the page and return the next one.
+      PDF only: Delete annotation from the page and return the next one.

       Changed in version 1.16.6 The removal will now include any bound 'Popup' or response annotations and related objects.